letsdocoding/mysqlbackup-lambda/README.md

 # mysqlbackup-lambda

 _tldr;_ Highly Scalable AWS Lambda self managed and simple solution to backup mysql database to S3

 ## Repo Pull:

-Although, incase working with Lambda, you would need to publish this to Private ECR, in case needed, latest can be pulled from: [public.ecr.aws/letsdocoding/mysqlbackup-lambda:latest](public.ecr.aws/letsdocoding/mysqlbackup-lambda:latest).
+Although, incase working with Lambda, **you would need to publish this to Private ECR**, in case needed, latest can be pulled from: [public.ecr.aws/letsdocoding/mysqlbackup-lambda:latest](public.ecr.aws/letsdocoding/mysqlbackup-lambda:latest).

 ## High Level Overview